mikeydread7/OracleMyBatisAndH2DB/README.md

 2. Improve testing

 3. more EndPoints URL see

 4. CRUD like application

 5. Basic Validation  - disabled the Spring security

+# 6. Adding Hypermedia-Driven RESTful Web Service